Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Introduction

 In section~\ref{sec:irr-corr}, we develop an information-theoretic viewpoint for the topological entanglement entropy $S_\text{topo}$.
 We show that $S_\text{topo}$ essentially captures the `irreducible tripartite correlation' $C_{tri}(\rho_{ABC})$ (as discussed in Chapter 1.4.2) for gapped systems for the areas $A,B,C$.
 The relevant general quantity in quantum information theory is the conditional mutual information $I(A{:}C|B)$, which is the quantum mutual information of the parts $A$ and $C$, conditioned on the existence of the part $B$.
 When choosing large enough areas $A,B,C$ of the system, and $A,C$ are far from each other, a non-zero $I(A{:}C|B)$ hence indicates a non-trivial kind of many-body entanglement.
 This then generalizes the topological entanglement entropy, which can be also used to detect other orders (e.g. symmetry breaking orders, SPT orders) of the system (even without knowing the symmetry of the system).

 In section~\ref{sec:QECC}, we discuss the property of the degenerate ground-state space of a gapped system from the viewpoint of quantum error-correcting codes (QECC), which has been discussed in Chapter~\ref{cp:3}.
 We know that toric code is a QECC with a macroscopic distance.
-We show that, for symmetry breaking orders and even SPT orders, if we only consider the errors that respect the symmetry of the system, then the corresponding degenerate ground-state spaces are also QECCs with macroscopic distances.
+We show that, for systems with symmetry constraints and `symmetry breaking orders' and even 'SPT orders', if we only consider the errors that respect the symmetry of the system, then the corresponding degenerate ground-state spaces are also QECCs with macroscopic distances.

 We briefly discuss gapless systems in Sec.~\ref{sec:ent_gapless}, where the area law is violated.
 We show that the conditional mutual information $I(A{:}C|B)$ depends on the shapes of the areas $A,B,C$, which can also provide information for critical systems (e.g. central charge), if one calculates $I(A{:}C|B)$ for different area shapes.
 In this sense, $I(A{:}C|B)$ is a `universal entanglement detector' for both gapped and gapless systems, which contains non-trivial information of the orders of the systems.